Prdevoney/STEAM_Simulation_Images/steam-websocket/README.md

   </tr>
   <tr>
     <td><code>frq</code></td>
-    <td>This is for when a user creates their own code through <br>the monaco editor and it needs to be executed via the CLI</td>
+    <td>This is for when a user creates their own code through <br>the monaco editor and it needs to be executed </td>
   </tr>
   <tr>
     <td><code>multi</code></td>